Rayman Origins

-Rayman Origins is a 2011 platform video game developed and published by Ubisoft.
+Rayman Origins is a 2011 platform game developed and published by Ubisoft.
 It is the fourth main installment in the Rayman series and the first main installment since Rayman 3: Hoodlum Havoc (2003).
 The game was released for the PlayStation 3, Xbox 360, and Wii platforms worldwide, with PlayStation Vita, Nintendo 3DS, and Microsoft Windows versions being released the following year.
 The OS X version of the game was released on December 12, 2013, by Feral Interactive.
-The story follows Rayman, his friend Globox and two Teensies as they fight Darktoons and other evil creatures that have infected the Glade of Dreams.
+The story follows Rayman, his friend Globox and two Teensies as they fight Darktoons and other evil creatures that have infected the Glade of Dreams after they unleashed said evil by complete accident.

 Rayman Origins has received critical acclaim, being highly praised for its graphical style, level design, and sense of humor.
 Despite its critical reception, the game experienced sluggish sales at the beginning of its release, but sold well in the end and contributed to the company's earnings.
 A mobile game based on Origins, titled Rayman Jungle Run, was developed by Pastagames and released for iOS, Android, and for Windows Phone 8 on May 29, 2013.
 A sequel, Rayman Legends, was released for Microsoft Windows, PlayStation 3, PlayStation Vita, Wii U and Xbox 360 in 2013 to similar critical acclaim.

 Gameplay

 Rayman Origins is a side-scrolling platformer, the same style as the original Rayman game.
 Rayman Origins is playable with up to four local players who may drop in or out at any time.
 Players can choose to control either Rayman, Globox or two Teensies, with additional costumes available as the game progresses.

 Players travel through each level, fighting enemies and rescuing imprisoned Electoons.
 As the game progresses, players gain new abilities such as running up walls, gliding in midair, swimming and shrinking in size to reach new areas.
 Certain segments also see players riding a mosquito, where players can shoot enemies or inhale and fire them.
 If a character is hit by an enemy or hazard, they will "bubblize", or inflate into a ballooned state.
 To get out of this state, another player can slap, or jump on them, similar to New Super Mario Bros.
 Wii.
 Players can also collect hearts that will protect them from one hit.
 However, if all players are bubblized simultaneously, or if a character is hit during single play, they will explode and the play will return to the last checkpoint, normally a Darkblocker where the player had go through before, or the last place where the player broke a cage.
 Throughout each level, players can collect yellow Lums, which they will need for Electoons.
 When a character collects a Lum King, it turns all Lums red for a short time.
 Red Lums are worth two yellow Lums.
 There are also Skull Coins placed in hidden or dangerous areas.
 They are worth 25 Lums if successfully collected.
-If the player gets harmed while collecting a Skull Coin, they will lose it.
-In this situation, the player must try again to get the coin.
+If the player gets harmed while collecting a Skull Coin, they will lose it and the player must try again to get the coin.